tableau/Logshark/README.md

 [![Setup Logshark](https://img.shields.io/badge/Setup%20Logshark-Installation%20and%20User%20Guide-lightgrey.svg)](https://tableau.github.io/Logshark/)

 Logshark is deployed via a custom installer, which you can download from the [releases page](https://github.com/tableau/Logshark/releases/latest).
 The installer manages dependencies and also bundles MongoDB for ease of setup for new users.
-You will need to set up a Postgres database.
 To get up and running, download the installer and then follow the instructions in the [installation guide](https://tableau.github.io/Logshark/) to configure it.

 Logshark requires a 64-bit version of Windows in order to run, and must be run as an account with administrator privileges.